ElectricRCAircraftGuy/eRCaGuy_CodeFormatter/README.md

 ## To install the latest version of `clang-format`:

 1. Go to the releases page: https://github.com/llvm/llvm-project/releases
 1. Find the latest binary release for your operating system.
-Example: for 64-bit Linux, it is currently: **clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz**.
+Example: for 64-bit Linux, it is currently (as of Mar.
+2022): **clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz**.
 The download link is: https://github.com/llvm/llvm-project/releases/download/llvmorg-14.0.0/clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz
 1. Use the link you found above for the next commands:
     ```bash
     url="https://github.com/llvm/llvm-project/releases/download/llvmorg-14.0.0/clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz"